OpenLineage/docs/docs/integrations/spark/spark.md

 ### Scheduling from Airflow

 The same parameters passed to `spark-submit` can be supplied from Airflow and other schedulers.
-If using the [marquez-airflow](../airflow/airflow.md) integration, each task in the DAG has its own Run id which can be connected to the Spark job run via the `openlineage.parentRunId` parameter.
+If using the [openlineage-airflow](../airflow/airflow.md) integration, each task in the DAG has its own Run id which can be connected to the Spark job run via the `spark.openlineage.parentRunId` parameter.
 For example, here is an example of a `DataProcPySparkOperator` that submits a Pyspark application on Dataproc:

 ```python